timotgl/photostream/README.md

     * This allows sharing the URL to a specific photo
 1. The app will load the `1920` or `3840` version of a photo depending on `window.screen.width` and `window.devicePixelRatio`.
 It's not the most sophisticated mechanism, but will at least ensure that small mobile screens will only load the HD version and not 4k.

-### Create a gallery with multiple albums from a directory containing sub-directories with images

-TODO

-## Questions and answers

-### Why the whole frontend stack for such a simple app?

-I'm using this project as a learning playground for frontend stuff.
-It works better for me to have an actual use case when doing that (hosting my own photos).
-There used to be a 200 line vanilla JS version, but it didn't support multiple albums.

-### There are so many ways to host and share images, why create yet another app that does the same?

-I didn't like the UI of any photo gallery I've come across and wanted to create something that is simple, clean, and focused.
-Plus the combination of a learning project and an actual personal use case.